Jim Shapiro (attorney): Philanthropy

 Shapiro is known for his philanthropy in Rochester.
 Since 1996, he has donated $7,500 per year to elementary schools to purchase books.
 He has indicated that his goal is to put $600,000 worth of books into schools within ten years.
 In 1996, he donated 86.5 acre of land worth $800,000 to the Rochester YMCA.
 He has also donated land in Rochester valued at $120,000 to be used as a park for children.

 In popular culture

 Dunkin' Donuts parodied Shapiro in a commercial for its breakfast menu in 2010, with a sound-alike named Bob "The Bulldozer" Phillips.
 Phillips imitated Shapiro's "every single penny" advertisement almost to the letter.

-Winnipeg-based ska band Whole Lotta Milka wrote a song entitled "The Hammer" for their 1999 album Al's Diner.